 All well locations addressed in this EP were assessed for Worst Case Discharge using the expected well path, the expected reservoir thickness, structural elevation, and rock/fluid properties for each.
-The Stones K deviated well with a bottom hole location on the crest of the Stones structure represented the highest 30 day average well flow potential.
-The Stones K well will be drilled through the reservoirs as outlined in the Geological and Geophysical Information Section of the Stones EP, and described above, utilizing a typical subsea wellhead system, conductor, surface and intermediate casing program, and using a DP rig with a marine riser and subsea Blowout Preventer.
-A hydrocarbon influx and a well control event are modeled to occur from the reservoirs.
+The Serapis well, with surface and bottom hole location in MC-854, is detailed in this section and will be drilled through the reservoir as outlined in the Geological and Geophysical Information Section of the Serapis EP, and described above, utilizing a typical subsea wellhead system, conductor, surface, and intermediate casing program, and using a Dynamically Positioned Drill ship rig with a marine riser and subsea Blowout Preventer.
+A hydrocarbon influx and a well control event are modeled to occur from the reservoir.
 The simulated blowout model results in unrestricted flow from the well at the seafloor.
-This represents the worst case discharge, with no restrictions in the wellbore, failure/loss of the subsea BOP, and a blowout to the seabed.
+This represents the worst case discharge, with no restrictions in the wellbore, plus failure/loss of the subsea BOP, and a blowout to the seabed.